 Become Education is an Australian company creating imaginative and engaging tools to help young people prepare for 21st century careers.

-While careers have changed dramatically in recent years, careers counselling has not.
+While careers have changed dramatically in recent years, careers counseling has not.
 Many schools rely on a one-size-fits-all approach, taking place late in the students’ school years, using static information.

 The vision behind Become Education was a process that put the student in the driving seat.
 Using an app, they would explore careers, and build plans that they could develop and adjust throughout their lives.
 A framework for their lifelong learning.

 Co-founder and CTO of Become Education, David Wilson, explains:

 “We wanted to encourage children to use their skills, motivations, and ambitions to explore careers and get personalized advice.
 For that to work, our approach had to be engaging as well as enlightening.
 We wanted to build an experience that encouraged curiosity, helping them to explore the vast network of career opportunities out there – without information overload.”